rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 One point of confusion for me here was regarding the "chain rule."
 It refers to the [general product rule](https://en.wikipedia.org/wiki/Chain_rule_(probability) from probability theory, not the rule from calculus that also goes by the name "chain rule."

-Basically, because any given action in StarCraft II (called function identifiers) might require a variable number of arguments, an efficient way to represent policies over both function identifierss and arguments is to have a policy over each type indep

 > In most of our experiments we found it sufficient to model sub-actions independently...
 For spatial actions (coordinates) we independently model policies to select (discretised) x and y coordinates.

 Basically, because any given action in StarCraft II (called function identifiers) might require a variable number of arguments, an efficient way to represent policies over both function identifiers and arguments is to have a policy over each type independently, where the probability of any argument given a function identifier which doesn't require it effectively becomes zero.

-There are around 10 types of function identifiers in PySC2, where each requires a different sequence of actions.
+There are around 10 general types of function identifiers in PySC2, each requiring a different sequence of arguments.
 When implementing this in the Tensorflow graph, I found that using a dictionary was a good way to keep track of all the output layers.
 I also built a dictionary for placeholders that would be used later on in training the network.

 ```